horiacristescu/romanian-diacritic-restoration/README.md

 ## Website

 I used Klein as backend and jQuery with plain HTML/CSS for the front end.
-The theme was based on Bootstrap.
+The theme is based on Bootstrap.

 ## Other Romanian diacritic restoration services:
 - http://diacritice.ai/